idsia-robotics/idsia-robotics.github.io/index.md

 - “A Service Robot in the Wild: Analysis of Users Intentions, Robot Behaviors, and Their Mutual Impact”

 <figure style="width: 20%" class="align-right"><img src="/files/logo_erf_ver_01.png"></figure>
+## Jun 19 2024
+Congrats to our [nanorobotics group](https://idsia-robotics.github.io/nanorobotics/) for their paper, "Multi-resolution Rescored ByteTrack for Video Object Detection on Ultra-low-power Embedded Systems," coauthored with UNIBO, KUL, and ETHZ, that got the **Best Paper Award** at the 20th [Embedded Vision Workshop](https://embeddedvisionworkshop.wordpress.com/) in conjunction with the CVPR Conference in Seattle, Washington, USA.
+[CVF open access](https://openaccess.thecvf.com/content/CVPR2024W/EVW/papers/Bompani_Multi-resolution_Rescored_ByteTrack_for_Video_Object_Detection_on_Ultra-low-power_Embedded_CVPRW_2024_paper.pdf)

 ## Mar 15 2024

 Our paper “Fusing Multi-sensor Input with State Information on TinyML Brains for Autonomous Nano-drones” was presented at the European Robotics Forum 2024 [arXiv preprint](https://arxiv.org/pdf/2404.02567.pdf).